Quetta District: British Era

 During the 19th century Quetta (Shalkot) was captured by the British troops during the Second Anglo-Afghan War of 1879.

 On the advance of the British Army of the Indus in 1839, Captain Bean was appointed the first Political Agent in Shalkot, and the country was managed by him on behalf of Shah Shuja-ul-mulk.
 After Sir Robert Sandeman's mission to Kalat in 1876, the Quetta Fort was occupied by his escort and the country was managed on behalf of the Khan of Kalat up to 1883, when it was leased to the British Government for an annual rent of Rs.
 25,000 through a treaty between Khan and the British Empire.
 It was formed, with Pishin and Shorarud, into a single administrative charge in 1883.
 Up to 1888 Old Chaman was the most advanced post on the frontier; but, on the extension of the railroad across the Khwaja Amran, the terminus was fixed at its present site, 7 mi from that place.
 The boundary with Afghanistan was finally demarcated in 1895–1896.

 The city area of Shalkot was inhabited by the Kasi tribe and the surroundings were occupied by the Bazai tribe with a few other nomads including the tribes of Sulaimankhail, Kharoti, Nasar, and Baitanai.
 Being on the outskirts of Kandahar, it was not much developed.
 With the arrival of British troops, doors of development were opened.
 Very soon, people saw roads, trains and schools in the area.

+2026 Bifurcation

+On July 8, 2026, the Balochistan government issued a notification splitting the district along the railway line to improve governance.

 Administrative divisions

-In 1975, Quetta and Pishin were made separate districts.
-Quetta District today consists of two towns and one sub-tehsil.
+In April 1883 the district of Quetta was part of the larger Quetta-Pishin District when both areas came under British administration, however in 1975, Quetta and Pishin were made separate districts.
+Prior to the district being split, Quetta District consisted of two towns and one sub-tehsil.
 Quetta District was designated as a City District in 2001, having two tehsils and one sub-tehsil with a total of 67 union councils.